nautobot/nautobot-app-device-onboarding/docs/user/app_use_cases.md

 ### Preparation

-To properly onboard a device, user needs to provide, at a minimum:
+To properly onboard a device, a user needs to provide, at a minimum:

 1. The Device's Site
 2. The Device's primary IP address or DNS Name